21 Best Fishing Spots Near San Diego

 Lake Murray (also known as Murray Reservoir) also has pretty good populations of resident largemouth bass, bluegill and redear sunfish to catch.
 You might catch some black crappie as well.

-Be aware that there are quagga mussels here and take care to not spread them.
+Be aware that there are quagga mussels here, so take care to avoid spreading them.

 More: Lake Murray Fishing